Back to blog

 It’s where the specifics of project deliverables, timelines, and costs are laid out, linking the project scope with the cost and schedule baselines.
 This detailed documentation aids in monitoring project progress, mitigating scope creep, and ensuring everyone is on the same page.
 It’s an integral part of the project plan and supports a robust change management process.

 Creating a scope baseline involves several key steps.
-Start by drafting a comprehensive project scope statement, outlining deliverables, and setting clear boundaries.
-This serves as a critical reference for stakeholders and is essential in managing scope creep.
+Start by drafting a comprehensive project scope statement that outlines deliverables and sets clear boundaries.
+This serves as a critical reference for stakeholders and is essential to managing scope creep.

-Next, develop a Work Breakdown Structure (WBS), dividing the project into smaller, manageable tasks that align with the project scope.
+Next, develop a Work Breakdown Structure (WBS) that divides the project into smaller, manageable tasks aligning with the project scope.
 Each task is detailed in the WBS dictionary, providing a clear roadmap for execution.

 Finally, integrate these components into the project plan, establishing a solid foundation for tracking progress and managing changes through the cost and schedule baselines.